NadaHussam/Automated-Web-Server-Deployment-using-Ansible-GitLab-and-Jenkins/README.md

-# Automated Web Server Deployment with CI/CD Pipeline GitHub:
+# Automated Web Server Deployment with CI/CD Pipeline GitLab:
 This project demonstrates an on-premise CI/CD pipeline for deploying a web server with Apache HTTP Server.
 It involves provisioning virtual machines, user management, GitLab and Jenkins integration, and automated deployment upon code changes.

 ### Project Goals